veronicaeyo/Beer-Data-Analysis/README.md

  ## The dataset

-The dataset contains the beer properties as well as the product reviews collected from the end consumer. beer_ABV The features in the dataset are described below.
+The dataset contains the beer properties as well as the product reviews collected from the end consumer. beer_ABV The features in the dataset are listed below.

-•	beer_beerId == 0, implies that the patient did not survive after 1 year of treatment
+•	beer_beerId

-•	beer_brewerId, implies that the patient survived after 1 year of treatment
+•	beer_brewerId

-•	beer_name: Care situation of a patient during treatment
+•	beer_name

-•	beer_style: The diagnosed condition of the patient
+•	beer_style

-•	review_appearance: Patient identifier number
+•	review_appearance

-•	review_palette: Class of drugs used during treatment
+•	review_palette

-•	review_overall: If the patient survived after one year (0 means did not survive; 1 means survived)
+•	review_overall

-•	review_taste: Age of the patient
+•	review_taste

-•	review_profileName: A calculated value based on the patient’s weight, height, etc.
+•	review_profileName

-•	review_aroma: If the patient was a smoker or not
+•	review_aroma

-•	review_text: If the patient stayed in Rural or Urban part of the country
+•	review_text

-• review_time: Condition of the patient before the start of the treatment ( This variable is splitted into 8 columns - A, B, C, D, E, F, Z and Number_of_prev_cond.
-A, B, C, D, E, F and Z are the previous conditions of the patient.
+• review_time

  ## Objective